 I hope you’ve learned to how to preserve sunflowers, enjoyed our detailed DIYs and feel encouraged to try seed saving.
 It’s easy and rewarding!
 In most cases you’ll have more seeds than you can possibly use.
 So why not share with your friends, co-workers, neighbors & family!

-If you enjoyed our DIY sunflower wreath you might want to check out some other recent dried wreath tutorials we’ve posted recently.
-If you’re looking for another fall wreath idea then you’ll want to check out our Elegant Dried Corn Husk Wreath.
+If you enjoyed our DIY sunflower wreath you might want to check out some other recent dried wreath tutorials we’ve posted.
+If you’re looking for another fall wreath idea then you’ll want to check out our super easy but super Elegant Dried Corn Husk Wreath.
 We also have a tutorial on how to create a Dried Hydrangea Wreath which is more of a spring or summer wreath BUT it has to be dried and assembled late summer/early fall when the hydrangeas are almost done blooming.